alistair-fang/shiny-assessment/README.md

 ![example_screenshot](https://github.com/alistair-fang/shiny-assessment/assets/163993215/fdbe2a14-e82b-4bda-bbb0-bf3ade3a20bb)

-Unchecking the 'Show Table' box will hide the data table.
+Unchecking the 'Show Data Table' box will hide the data table.

 ### Testing:
 The app emulated the output of the specification excel sheet correctly throughout my testing, where I altered the claims' numbers and/or tail factor.